gluware/gluware-rest-api-demo/README.md

 There are 3 primary submenus: Connection Info, Organizations, and Devices

-NOTE: Connection information must be supplied in order to use any of the Organization or Device calls Connection info required: Gluware Control username and password and the Gluware Control hostname or IP Once the connection information is set it will be automatically used by the demo for each call to the REST API
+NOTE: Connection information must be supplied in order to use any of the Organization or Device calls

+Required Connection Info: Gluware Control username and password and the Gluware Control hostname or IP Once the connection information is set it will be automatically used by the demo for each call to the REST API

 Demo example flow: